-The PHA must adopt policies prescribing when and under what conditions the family must report changes in family composition.
-However, due to family obligations under the program, the PHA has limited discretion in this area.
+The family is required to report all changes in family composition.
+The CCHA must adopt policies prescribing when and under what conditions the family must report changes in income and family composition.
+However, due to family obligations under the program, the CCHA has limited discretion in this area.